Skip to Content

 Kids’ Christmas Crafts

-Gingerbread Man Disguised As Santa Craft – The Gingerbread Man is on the run, and he’s disguised as Santa Claus!
-This fun paper craft is a great way to keep the Gingerbread Man safe from hungry holiday-goers.
-Whether you hang him on the refrigerator or use him as a decoration on your tree, this Gingerbread Man is sure to bring some holiday cheer.
+Gingerbread Man Disguised As Santa Craft – The Gingerbread Man is on the run and disguised as Santa Claus!
+This easy craft is a great way to keep the Gingerbread Man safe from hungry holiday-goers.

-Elf Craftivity – If you could be one of Santa’s elves for a day, what would you do?
+Elf Craftivity – What would you do if you could be one of Santa’s elves for a day?
 This cute elf craftivity is the perfect activity for kids.
-Whether it’s making toys in the workshop, eating cookies with Mrs. Claus, or simply delivering presents to all the good boys and girls, there’s plenty of Christmas cheer to go around.
-So grab some construction paper and glue, and get ready to make your very own elf friend.
-Then sit down and write about all the fun things you would do as Santa’s helper.
-It’s sure to be a jolly good time!
+There’s plenty of Christmas cheer, whether it’s making toys in the workshop, eating cookies with Mrs. Claus, or simply delivering presents to all the good boys and girls.

 Handprint Reindeer Card Craft – This reindeer card craft is the perfect way for kids to show their loved ones how much they care this holiday season.
 It’s sure to bring a smile to anyone’s face – and it’s a great way to teach kids the importance of kindness and giving.